vinayprabhakar12/SP-Lab3/ReadME.txt

 DATA STATISTICS CALCULATOR
 -------------------------
-A simple C program which takes in a txt file of number values, adds them to a an array, sorts it and computes the mean, median and standard deviation for the data.
+A simple C program which takes in a txt file of number values, adds them to a an array, sorts it and computes the mean, geometric mean, harmonic mean, median and standard deviation for the data.

 Project Description
 -------------------